Azure/azure-init/doc/configuration.md

 ### Key Features
 - **Override Support**: Default configurations are defined inside `config.rs`, with the option to override these settings via a specified configuration file or the CLI at runtime.
 CLI arguments take precedence over default configuration settings and any other configuration files.
-- **Config Validation**: Custom enum types for for fields such as `SshAuthorizedKeysPathQueryMode` validate that user-set config settings match the supported options.
+- **Config Validation**: Custom enum types for for fields such as `pub enum HostnameProvisioner` validate that user-set config settings match the supported options.
 Invalid values will cause deserialization to fail.
 - **Built-in Defaults**: The system defines defaults directly in the code using Rust's `Default` trait, eliminating the need for a separate default config file.
 - **Merging of Configurations**: The `load()` and `merge()` methods merge multiple sources of configuration data.
 Defaults are loaded first, then overridden by values from a config file, and finally by CLI-specified configurations.